 Could the vegetarian restaurants in Hue be the best in Vietnam?
 We think so!
-If you’re after authentic vegetarian and vegan Vietnamese dishes created for locals (instead of bland tourist food that’s been de-meated), then you’ll love the huge variety of vegetarian restaurants in Hue as much as I did!
+If you’re after authentic vegetarian and vegan Vietnamese dishes created for locals (instead of bland tourist food that’s been de-meated), then you’ll love the huge variety of vegan and vegetarian restaurants in Hue as much as I did!

 Also don’t miss these posts: